 How Can You Tell When It’s Time to Break Up?

 When you’re tired of fighting.
 When it saps all your emotional energy.
 When your currently crappy conditions threaten to ruin all that was ever good about your relationship.
 When you or they express strong interest in another person, emotionally or physically (unless you’re in an open relationship).
 When you feel manipulated or emotionally abused.
-Definitely, 1000%, if the person you’re with has EVER laid a finger on you in violence—you owe them nothing, even if it may feel like you do, and it’s OK to get out of there immediately.
-If you have ever been or think you are currently in an abusive relationship, you should seek support from parents, friends, or counselors, or click here for help.
+Definitely, 1,000 percent, if the person you’re with has ever laid a finger on you in violence—you owe them nothing, even if it may feel like you do, and it’s OK to get out of there immediately.
+If you have been or think you are currently in an abusive relationship, you should seek support from parents, friends, or counselors, or click here for help.
 The longer you’re with someone, the harder the decision to break up can be, but if your gut is telling you it’s over, listen to yourself, and not your matchmaker friend, your parents, or peers.

-The first time I broke up with someone after my seventh grade hit-and-run, I felt like everything I just described, but I mostly felt confused.
+The first time I broke up with anyone after my seventh grade hit-and-run, I felt like everything I just described, but I mostly felt confused.
 I was tired of being tied to someone else’s feelings and I could feel it affecting my life in a negative way, but I was also terribly scared of not being with him anymore.
 I had invested so much of myself in him, and was afraid of what might happen when I lost the comfort of being one half of a dysfunctional but loving whole.
 I had to really steel myself to make the breakup decision, because we were emotionally dependent on each other in a bad way—the we-only-hang-out-together, why-do you-even-need-other-friends? way.
 After I did it I felt guilty for a long time, but I also felt free.

 Breakup Etiquette, or: Don’t Be a Jerk, OK?